Franklin-oliveira/learning_D3js/4-interactive/README.md

 - **adding-legend.html:** revisited the gapminder example from previous section and added a legend to it.
 Now we can identify a continent by its color.
 See `./js/gapminder-legend.js`.
 - **formatting-and-parsing.html**: example of how to use `D3 Format` for numbers, how to use string specifiers and use `D3 TimeFormat`and `TimeParse` to convert between strings and dates.
 All code for this is in `./js/formatting-and-parsing.js`.
 - **tooltips.html:** once again I revisited the gapminder example.
 This time, I added tooltips to it with the d3-tip library.
 Details in `./js/tooltips.js`.
+- **listeners-and-handlers.html:** short example of how to use listeners and handlers to add some interactive functionalities to a D3 chart.
+Code in `./js/listeners-and-handlers.js`.